Quest for Camelot: Production

 In May 1995, The Quest for the Grail was Warner Bros.
 Feature Animation's first announced project.
 Bill Kroyer and Frederik Du Chau were announced as the directors, with Sue Kroyer serving as co-producer.
-The initial story centered around a young female character named Susannah who embarks on a dangerous quest for the Holy Grail to save her sister from a ruthless and powerful knight.
+The initial story centered around a young female character named Susannah, who embarks on a dangerous quest for the Holy Grail to save her sister from a ruthless and powerful knight.
+Elizabeth Chandler, who had co-written the screenplay for A Little Princess (1995), was enlisted to write the script.
+However, she was replaced by a team of several screenwriters, which included Kirk DeMicco (who went on to direct The Croods and Ruby Gillman, Teenage Kraken).
+Prior to his involvement, DeMicco had sold his spec script A Day in November to Warner Bros. for $1 million.
+According to Lauren Faust, who was an animator for the film, it was initially envisioned with a PG-13 rating and was meant to draw homage to Ralph Bakshi's Wizards (1977), but it was changed to be more family-friendly to compete with the Disney Renaissance films.

 The film was put into production before the story was finalized.
 However, during the fall of 1995, the animators were reassigned to finish Space Jam (1996).
 Meanwhile, in April 1996, Christopher Reeve was cast as King Arthur.
 During the interim, several story changes were made that resulted in creative differences between the Kroyers and the studio management.
-In particular, the Holy Grail was replaced with Excalibur, in which Warner Bros.
+In particular, Excalibur replaced the Holy Grail, which Warner Bros.
 Feature Animation president Max Howard felt better reflected the film's setting: "The symbol of Camelot is the power of Excalibur, and that became a more interesting theme: Whoever held the sword, held the power."
 By the middle of 1996, the Kroyers were allegedly fired by Howard, who later moved on to developing another project at Warner Bros.
 Feature Animation.